someonrando/win32apiAutoClicker/README.md

-#To run script execute 'pip install keyboard' in os shell.
+#To run script execute 'pip install keyboard' in os shell press q on your keyboard to stop execution.